uvatoc/uvatoc.github.io/src/content/week8.md

 This week we discuss the material contained in [Chapter 7: Loops and Infinity](https://introtcs.org/public/lec_06_loops.html).

 Turing Machines and other similar models of computing are taught in many different ways in many different places.
-You'll be able to find plenty of resources available on Youtube, other textbooks, lecture slides from other universities, blog posts, etc. Please be advised that there are many subtly different presentations of Turing machines, and so what you see elsewhere may differ from what we covered.
+In addition to the course materials, you'll find plenty of other presentations of this material available on youtube, other textbooks, lecture slides from other universities, blog posts, etc. Please be advised that there are many subtly different presentations of Turing machines, and so what you see elsewhere may differ from what we covered, but the key ideas are universal and should be the same in any good presentation.
 Typically minor changes are made to the model either for convenience of the context, or so real-world running times are more similar to the running time of the model (more on this in future weeks).

 # Videos